hasibzunair/learn-docker/examples/image_classification_model_serve/backend/README.md

 # FastAPI + PyTorch Backend
 Serves a dockerized deep learning image classification model using FastAPI.
+I used an ImageNet pretrained model that can predict 1000 different classes of general objects.
+See class list [here](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/).

 ### Local development
-To use this code for local development, install the requirements using (make sure Python version is 3.6):
+To use this code for local development, install the requirements using (make sure Python version is 3.8):
 ```bash
 pip install -r requirements.txt
 ```